-Mallika is current a Director at Disability in the Arts, Disadvantage in the Arts Australia (DADAA.
-She brings many years of not for profit Board experiencer at state and national level as a ‘young’ professional.
+Mallika is currently a Director at Disability in the Arts, Disadvantage in the Arts Australia (DADAA).
+She brings many years of not-for-profit Board experience at state and national levels as a ‘young’ professional.
 She believes in the importance of good governance to support an Executive Director to uphold the vision and mission.
 Mallika is passionate about the importance of upholding citizens’ rights, and the key role of peak advocacy bodies in this.
 She believes human rights, and contemporary practice must be part of the dialogue at all levels, and we must have a body that can call out those institutions that are stuck in the dark ages and do not respect the rights of health customers and patients.

 Richard Brightwell – Deputy Chair

-Formerly Coordinator of Postgraduate Medicine at Edith Cowan University, Perth, Richard has a wide experience of health and health education and this has given me insights into the effective
+Formerly Coordinator of Postgraduate Medicine at Edith Cowan University, Perth, Richard has a wide experience of health and health education, and this has given him insights into the effective

 use of health resources.
 His extensive writing and committee work has given him the ability to use representative roles to further the cause of the consumer in health environments.
 Since his retirement from full time work in 2015 he has become interested in consumer representation and how his previous academic experience equips him to deal with the challenges offered to a representative.